 We leverage logical composition in reinforcement learning to create a framework that enables an agent to autonomously determine whether a new task can be immediately solved using its existing abilities, or whether a task-specific skill should be learned.
 In the latter case, the proposed algorithm also enables the agent to learn the new task faster by generating an estimate of the optimal policy.
-Importantly, we provide two main theoretical results: we give bounds on the performance of the transferred policy on a new task, and we give bounds on the necessary and sufficient number of tasks that need to be learned throughout an agent's lifetime to generalise over a distribution.
+Importantly, we provide two main theoretical results: we bound the performance of the transferred policy on a new task, and we give bounds on the necessary and sufficient number of tasks that need to be learned throughout an agent's lifetime to generalise over a distribution.
 We verify our approach in a series of experiments, where we perform transfer learning both after learning a set of base tasks, and after learning an arbitrary set of tasks.
-We also demonstrate that as a side effect of our transfer learning approach, an agent can produce an interpretable Boolean expression of its understanding of the current task.
-Finally, we demonstrate our approach in the full lifelong setting where an agent receives tasks from an unknown distribution and, starting from zero skills, is able to quickly generalise over the task distribution after learning only a few tasks-which are sub-logarithmic in the size of the task space.
+We also demonstrate that, as a side effect of our transfer learning approach, an agent can produce an interpretable Boolean expression of its understanding of the current task.
+Finally, we demonstrate our approach in the full lifelong setting where an agent receives tasks from an unknown distribution.
+Starting from scratch, an agent is able to quickly generalise over the task distribution after learning only a few tasks, which are sub-logarithmic in the size of the task space.

-1 Introduction
+1 INTRODUCTION

-Reinforcement learning (RL) is a framework in artificial intelligence that enables agents to learn desired behaviours by maximising the rewards received through interaction with an environment (Sutton et al., 1998).
-While it has achieved recent success in a number of difficult, high-dimensional domains (Mnih et al., 2015; Levine et al., 2016; Lillicrap et al., 2016; Silver et al., 2017), these methods require millions of samples from the environment to learn optimal behaviours.
+Reinforcement learning (RL) is a framework that enables agents to learn desired behaviours by maximising the rewards received through interaction with an environment (Sutton et al., 1998).
+While RL has achieved recent success in several difficult, high-dimensional domains (Mnih et al., 2015; Levine et al., 2016; Lillicrap et al., 2016; Silver et al., 2017), these methods require millions of samples from the environment to learn optimal behaviours.
 This is ultimately a fatal flaw, since learning to solve complex, real-world tasks from scratch for every task of interest is typically infeasible.
-Hence a major challenge in RL is building general-purpose agents that are able to use existing knowledge to solve new tasks quickly.
-That is, after learning n tasks sampled from some distribution, the question of interest is: How can an agent leverage the skills learned from those n tasks to improve its starting performance or learning speed in task n+1?
-This is the problem setting formalised by lifelong RL (Thrun, 1996; Abel et al., 2018).
+Hence a major challenge in RL is building general-purpose agents that are able to use existing knowledge to quickly solve new tasks in the environment.
+The question of interest is then: after learning n tasks sampled from some distribution, how can an agent transfer or leverage the skills learned from those n tasks to improve its starting performance or learning speed in task n + 1?

-One approach to transfer in lifelong RL is composition (Todorov, 2009), which allows an agent to leverage its existing skills to build complex, novel behaviours, which can then be used to solve or speed up learning of a new task (Todorov, 2009; Saxe et al., 2017; Haarnoja et al., 2018; Van Niekerk et al., 2019; Hunt et al., 2019; Peng et al., 2019).
-Recently, Nangue Tasse et al. (2020) proposed a framework for defining a Boolean algebra over the space of tasks and optimal value functions.
+This problem setting is formalised by lifelong RL (Thrun, 1996; Abel et al., 2018).
+One approach to transfer in lifelong RL is composition (Todorov, 2009), which allows an agent to leverage its existing skills to build complex, novel behaviours that can then be used to solve or speed up learning of a new task (Todorov, 2009; Saxe et al., 2017; Haarnoja et al., 2018; van Niekerk et al., 2019; Hunt et al., 2019; Peng et al., 2019).
+Recently, Nangue Tasse et al. (2020) proposed a framework for defining a Boolean algebra over the space of tasks and their optimal value functions.
 This allowed for tasks and value functions to be composed using the union, intersection and negation operators in a principled manner to yield optimal skills zero-shot.